CMSgov/beneficiary-fhir-data/rfcs/0009-pipeline-orchestration-baby-steps.md

 Please note that running jobs in parallel does not necessarily mean running jobs on multiple hosts.
 Multiple jobs can easily run in parallel on a single host. particularly since most job threads will spend their time waiting around for I/O to complete.
-See the TODO section for details on _that_ business need.
+See the "Option: Do We Need To Run Jobs On More Than One Host?" section for details on _that_ business need.

 #### Option: Do We Need Better Obervability?